Towaiji/rewind/RewindApp/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Authentication

+This project uses Firebase Authentication.
+The Firebase config is already set up in `firebase.ts`.
+When you run the app you will first see the **login** screen.
+Tap **Create account** to open the sign up screen.
+After signing in you will be taken to the main tabs.
+You can log out any time from the Profile tab.

 ## Get a fresh project

 When you're ready, run: